Term Life Insurance

 A medical complication or fatal car accident at 20 could leave your loved ones on the hook for your credit card debt and funeral costs just as easily as it could at 40, 60, or 80.

 It is recommended to purchase life insurance once you have other people around you who depend on your income, as they will be able to benefit not just from the policy paying for funeral costs, but also as a buffer for them to get on their feet financially.
-The younger you are when you first purchase your insurance policy, the lower premium you will pay.
+The younger you are when you first purchase your insurance policy, the lower the premium you will pay.

 Too often, dependent family members who rely on an individual as the primary source of income can fall victim to debt, eviction, and other unfortunate circumstances after the individual’s passing.
 This is a situation that a life insurance policy would have prevented.

 Life Assurance supplies basic life insurance plans to individuals between the age of 18-65.
-If you are outside of this age range, contact us to learn more about what we can do for you.
+If you are outside of this age range, contact us to learn more about what we can do for you

 Start Your Life Insurance Policy Today